 You know those people who are so fastidious about their clothes that they don’t want a speck of dust to land on them?
 Yep, you’re going to have to join that club if you want your running shoes to last longer.

 Keep your shoes clean to revive them like the day you first bought them.
 Wipe off any dirt, mud, or water you see on your footwear.
 Pull off any pebbles that get stuck on your shoes’ soles.

 For a faster cleaning process, wash your running sneakers in a washing machine.
 Use liquid detergent and wash them at a cool temperature for about 30 to 40 minutes.
-Add 4 to 6 towels for a quieter wash.
+Add 4 to 6 towels to absorb shocks and for a quieter wash.
 NEVER use a dryer to dry off your shoes.
 It can dismantle the glue that holds the shoes together.